GoogleCloudPlatform/dataflow-ordered-processing/docs/pipeline-design.md

 # Ordered Processing Pipeline Design

+[//]: # (TODO: add the link to the Beam Javadoc)
-The mechanics of the ordering processing are handled by a generic `OrderedEventProcessor` transform.
+The mechanics of the ordering processing are handled by a generic [OrderedEventProcessor]() transform from Apache Beam's "ordered" extension module.
 It uses Apache Beam's state and timers to keep the state of processing, buffers the events that arrived out-of-sequence and emits the processing status events.